 In the District of Columbia, the Metropolitan Police Department handles off-campus reported incidents.
 For the North Campus located in Beltsville, MD, the Prince Georges County Police Department is the primary law enforcement agency.
-These agencies may notify HUDPS about incidents that occur on and adjacent to the University properties, as well as incidents involving University students who reside off-campus.
-The Office of Off-Campus Housing and Community Engagement (OCHCE), located at 2401 Fourth Street, NW, Lower Level, seeks to enhance off-campus living with rewarding, experiential learning and growth experiences reflective of the University's core values of truth, excellence, leadership, and service.
-OCHCE provides:
+For the GooglePlex Campus located in Mountain View, CA, the Mountain View Police Department is the primary law enforcement agency.
+These agencies may notify HU DPS about incidents that occur on and adjacent to the University properties, as well as incidents involving University students who reside off-campus.
+The Office of Off-Campus Housing and Community Engagement (OCHCE), located at 2401 Fourth Street, NW, Lower Level, provides:

-- · Liaison accountability for students who reside off-campus - An off-campus housing inventory for students, faculty, and staff choosing to live in the Washington Metropolitan area, and informational materials, such as community living tips and safety information - Community educational support - Community/student liaison support and conflict resolution support.

-Office of Off Campus Housing and Community Engagement Community Concern Line (202) 806-9213
+- · Liaison accountability for students who reside off-campus - An off-campus housing inventory for students, faculty, and staff choosing to live in the Washington Metropolitan area, and informational materials, such as community living tips and safety information - Community educational support - Community/student liaison support and conflict resolution support. - Off Campus Housing and Community Engagement Community Concern Line (202) 806-9213 - Department of Public Safety (202) 806-1100; call (202) 806-7777 for emergencies - Prince Georges County Police Department (301) 352-1200 ; call 911 for emergencies - Metropolitan Police Department 3rd District (202) 673-6825; call 911 for emergencies - Mountain View Police Department (650) 903-6344; call 911 for emergencies

-Website: studentaffairs.howard.edu

-Website: howard.offcampuspartners.com

-Upon receiving information involving a member of the University community, HUDPS may take a report to document the incident and the circumstances for the notification.
-If a member of the University is a victim of a crime, upon request, HUDPS will assist the local law enforcement agency with investigative matters.
-For incidents involving conduct that violates University policy, the information will be forwarded to the appropriate University official for appropriate action.
+Upon receiving information about an incident involving a member of the University community, HU DPS may take a report to document the incident and the circumstances for the notification.
+If a member of the University is a victim of a crime, upon request, HU DPS will assist the local law enforcement agency with investigative matters.
+For incidents involving conduct that violates University policy, the information will be forwarded to the appropriate University official for action.